 I would like to begin with the nation of Bolivia.
-People who live there attract me as a person who wants to travel to Bolivia.
+As a person who wants to travel to Bolivia, people who live there attract me.
 Indigenous people named Quechuas and Aymaras contain a big part of the Bolivian population.
-According to my observations, I can say that some travellers do not estimate Bolivians very well.
+According to my observations, I can say that some travelers do not estimate Bolivians very well.
 But, the warm and welcoming nature, a sincere smile will persuade them in the opposite.
 For instance, women in the market will address you with the merry "mamita."
-In addition, everyone in Bolivia, says, "hola" to anyone they meet.
-The interesting proof of their hospitality is that a lot of Spanish schools and volunteer agencies organize homes for travellers to give them a chance to play a close part in the local community.
+In addition, the people of Bolivia say "hola" to anyone they meet.
+The interesting proof of their hospitality is that a lot of Spanish schools and volunteer agencies organize homes for travelers to give them a chance to play a close part in the local community.
 Thus, a visitor will be encouraged to ask something when he/she will be in trouble, and it simplifies the travel to Bolivia.

 People who are interested in culture should look among the places to visit in Bolivia.
 It does not matter where you are coming from; you will feel the enormous cultural change as soon as you land in Bolivia.
-Women's clothing is the main example, for it.
-They wear a time-honoured dress such as the typical pollera skirt and bowler hat.
+Women's clothing is the main example of it.
+They wear a time-honored dress such as the typical pollera skirt and bowler hat.
 Another example is the distinctive techniques of treating illnesses.
-Probably, it is also, so interesting that Bolivians bury a mummified iiama embryo under the foundation of every new building because they believe good luck which can obtain in such away.
-One of the attractive costumes is Oruro festival.
-You can enjoy a lot there.
-Because of the colourful indigenous, the amount of cultural samples is enormous.
+It is also so interesting that Bolivians bury a mummified llama embryo under the foundation of every new building because they believe good luck which can obtain in such way.
+One of the most attractive things about the country is the Oruro Festival.
+You can enjoy yourself a lot there.
+Because of the colorful indigenous, the amount of cultural samples is enormous.
 So, no one can learn this mix of distinguishing culture by reading.
 It should be seen.

 To attract tourists, historical properties are one of the most essentials tools for countries.
 Obviously, Bolivia reflects history.
 Bolivia played a significant role in Latin America's history; there were a lot of wars, conquests, revaluations in these areas.
 Each of these processes left traces.
-You can find some slums in the country, and other historically essential landmarks in colonial cities such as Sucre.
-The Marague Crater near Sucre where you will see incredible colourful rocks, Parque Torotoro, which has dinosaur footprints, Incamachay and Pumamachay, which maintains 2000-year-old cave paintings, Potosi, Sucre, the pre-Columbian archaeological site of Tiwanaku are only small parts of the places to visit in Bolivia for history lovers.
+You can find some slums in the country and other historically essential landmarks in colonial cities such as Sucre.
+The Maragua Crater near Sucre, where you will see incredible colorful rocks, Parque Torotoro, which has dinosaur footprints, Incamachay and Pumamachay, which maintains 2000-year-old cave paintings, Potosi, Sucre, the pre-Columbian archaeological site of Tiwanaku are only small parts of the places to visit in Bolivia for history lovers.

 Bolivia is a highland country; you can find a fabulous diversity of landscape in Bolivia.
 One of them is Salar De Uyuni, the largest and highest salt flats in the world.
-El Alto, the highest international airport, can be measured as a first example, for it.
-On the other side, you can be acquainted with the highest capital of the world, La Paz and the highest Lake Titicaca.
+El Alto, the highest international airport, can be measured as the first example for it.
+On the other side, you can be acquainted with the highest capital of the world, La Paz, and the highest navigable body of water, Lake Titicaca.
 They are magnificent places in Bolivia where you should travel.
-In the north you can recognize peaks of the Cordillera Real which are covered with snow, the moon valley Valle de la Luna, in the south surrealist Salvador Dali's desert with enormous stones wait for you.
+In the north, you can recognize peaks of the Cordillera Real, which are covered with snow, and the moon valley Valle de la Luna.
+In the south surrealist Salvador Dali's Desert with enormous stones wait for you.
 All of these breathtaking landscapes are recommended places to visit in Bolivia.
 Because of these facts, we can say undoubtedly, the best time to travel to Bolivia is any season of the year.
-Although Bolivia doesn't have access to the oceans, there are sufficiently a lot of rivers which belong to the three basic systems.
-They are the Amazon tributaries in the northwest, north, and northeast, the Pilcomayo-Paraguay system in the south and southeast and an inland-draining system entering on lakes Titicaca and Poopo on the Altiplano in the west.
+Although Bolivia doesn't have access to the oceans, there are sufficiently a lot of rivers that belong to the three basic systems.
+They are the Amazon tributaries in the northwest, north, and northeast, the Pilcomayo-Paraguay system in the south and southeast, and an inland-draining system entering on lakes Titicaca and Poopo on the Altiplano in the west.

 5. Wildlife in Bolivia

-Undoubtedly, places in Bolivia are in the list of the most preserved areas in the world.
+Undoubtedly, places in Bolivia are on the list of the most preserved areas in the world.
 If you have an opportunity, you should leave your crowded city and visit the almost untouched places.
 You will enjoy rugged mountains, snow-capped peaks, vast deserts, dense jungles, high-altitude lakes.
 Furthermore, you can observe exotic Amazonian animals, such as snakes, spiders, crocodiles, monkeys, and dolphins in the places in Bolivia.
-Variety of the wildlife will admire visitors during the travel to Bolivia.
+A variety of wildlife will admire visitors during the travel to Bolivia.

-When People especially, family with children choose the travel direction, they usually pay attention to the local cuisine of the destination country.
+When people especially, families with children, choose the travel direction, they usually pay attention to the local cuisine of the destination country.
 Bolivian food consists of not only rice and bean or fried chicken.
 Traditional dishes in west Bolivia are basically suited to the high, cold climate in the Altiplano, and there are a lot of spices.
-Quinoa is the most commonly used ingredients in Bolivia.
+Quinoa is the most commonly used ingredient in Bolivia.
 In the western world, people used the highly nutritious grain for making salads, stews, soups, and burgers.
-Everyone visiting Bolivia should definitely try iiama sticks.
-In lower (tropical) regions, the essential ingredients are yucca, fried bananas, river fish, turtles, and crocodile tail.
+In lower (tropical) regions, the essential ingredients are yucca, fried bananas, river fish, turtles, and crocodile tails.

 8. Prices in Bolivia